 Sure enough, Heinrich IV was kidnapped at age 12 and his Regent mother was imprisoned in a Convent.
 The kidnappers placed Heinrich in a boat on the Rhine River near Düsseldorf but he escaped by jumping overboard, nearly drowning until recaptured.
-The image posted here, from a 19th century painting by Anton von Werner, depicts this event.
+The image posted here, from a 1908 painting by Anton von Werner, depicts this event.

 Heinrich was taken to Cologne where the leader of the coup, Anno II, Archbishop of Cologne, took control of Heinrich’s education and governed as Regent.
 It is believed that Heinrich’s willful and headstrong nature developed under the conditions of these early years.